 In this section we explain how people get a short break or respite care service and how this is funded

-Getting an assessment can take time and so we would advise that you make contact as early as possible.
+Getting a Support Plan can take time and so we would advise that you make contact as early as possible.
 Some local authorities will ask you to fill in a short self-assessment form which will help them decide whether a more in depth assessment is required and how quickly this needs to happen.
 In emergency situations timescales will be short.

 Needing help?
 Your local Carers Centre is also a good source of advice and information.
 You might also consider the services of an advocacy organisation if you are not feeling very confident about asking for advice or help.
 Advocacy workers are independent and are there to help you get your views and concerns across and to make sure you are listened to.